The Case of Russell: Adults with Disabilities as Essential Partners in Their Healthcare

-During November '86, a co-worker informed Russell to NOT consume Cold Cuts, Canned Fruits.
+The FACT(s) is/are: During November ’86, a co-worker informed Russell to NOT consume Cold Cuts, Canned Fruits.
 Russell Stopped Consuming Cold Cuts, Canned Fruits.

 Russell ate basically ZERO food April 8, ’87 thru May 16, ’87.
 Russell consumed water in excess, remaining SEIZURE FREE without feeling a sign of HUNGER, NOR an aura.

 During both May 17, ’87 and May 18, ’87, Russell consumed ONLY Cheddar Cheese, Crackers, and Water.
 During both May 17 and 18,’87, Russell experienced seizures.

 During May 18, ’87, Russell stated to himself I have lived this long eating ZERO food taking all this medicine on an empty stomach, Without feeling a sign of hunger, Without having an aura, and experiencing ZERO SEIZURES while NOT eating.
 Maybe I am allergic to dairy products like Dr.[name] stated.
 I WILL continue drinking water daily and find out if I can live longer than three consecutive months without having a seizure, If I can live this long without eating, I will be able to live four consecutive months without eating.

 During May 19 ’87 thru September 14 ’87 Russell consumed water in excess daily at the same time Russell consumed ZERO food four consecutive months, Russell lost thirty-nine pounds without feeling a sign of hunger, without experiencing an aura, experiencing ZERO SEIZURES.

 During January ’88, Russell informed [name] I have consumed steak for supper each of the past fourteen days. [name] informed Russell Stay away from fried foods, bake your meats.